Online Music For Children:

 3 months – 3 years

-This eight-week class will help parents and caregivers to support and celebrate their young children during this precious time of growth and learning.
+This class will help parents and caregivers to support and celebrate their young children during this precious time of growth and learning.

 Share an enriching musical experience online with your child, and create an environment rich with rhythm and rhyme for you and your little one at home.
 Classes incorporate songs, rhymes, and movement to sing and dance to again and again.